Skip to Content

 Instructions

-• Divide the mixture between four prepared ramekins.
-Bake them in the air fryer at 320℉ (160℃) for 12-15 minutes.
+• Air Fryer: Divide the batter between several prepared ramekins.
+Bake in the air fryer at 320℉ (160℃) for 12-15 minutes.
+Remove the oats and let them cool before serving.

 Notes